 Hong Kong democracy leaders given jail terms amid crackdown

-Martin Lee, center, 82-year-old lawyer and former lawmaker, leaves a court after his jail sentences suspended in Hong Kong Friday, April 16, 2021.
+ro-democracy activist Martin Lee, center, walks out from a court after receiving a suspended sentence in Hong Kong, Friday, April 16, 2021.
 A Hong Kong court on Friday sentenced five leading pro-democracy advocates, including media tycoon Jimmy Lai, to up to 18 months in prison for organizing a march during the 2019 anti-government protests that triggered an overwhelming crackdown from Beijing.
+A total of nine advocates were given jail terms, but four of them, including 82-year-old Lee, had their sentences suspended after their age and accomplishments were taken into consideration.
 (AP Photo/Vincent Yu)

 Share: